 Those recommendations for the call were thoroughly discussed and the pros and cons were heard, but there was no vote taken on the call, only on the terms of the call.
 One hundred and nine (109) people were present at the Wednesday business meeting and the votes were counted and showed that the terms of the call carried almost unanimously.
 Subsequent to that, at the business meeting conducted at the conclusion of the Sunday Morning Worship Service on March 18, 1979, the church voted on whether to issue a call to Dr. Frank H. Thomas on the terms presented at the business meeting on Wednesday night.
-A written ballot was taken of which there was two hundred and sixteen (216) yes votes and one (1) negative vote on calling of Dr. Frank Thomas as pastor.

-Shortly thereafter the chairman called Dr. Thomas at his home
+A written ballot was taken of which there was two hundred and sixteen (216) yes votes and (1) negative vote on calling of Dr. Frank Thomas as pastor.
+Shortly thereafter the chairman called Dr. Thomas at his home in Tavares about the offer and call.
+He agreed to call us back after he had further chance to talk to his wife and pray about it.
+The subsequent letter was sent by the chairman to confirm in writing the offer and call, a subsequent letter was returned by Dr. Thomas accepting the call.
+His letter of acceptance was published in the next church bulletin and he began his work at First Baptist Church on Sunday, April 29, 1979.
+On May 6, 1979 an installation service was conducted in which Dr. Frank H. Thomas, Jr. was formally installed and that service of installation included the welcome by the pastor emeritus, Dr. James A. Sawyer, Jr. who had served our church twenty-seven (27) years 1940 to 1967.
+The service included a dedication and rededication of the pastor to the people and the people to the pastor which the committee felt was a significant and important step in the selection process and the culmination of the Holy Spirit's guidance of this pastor to this church.

-At the time that the committee completed its assignment and the final report and sought discharge we looked back, and we have minimisted as a whole informed the church, that never had any that committee ever been so completely positive of the final guidance.
-We knew that this was a man called of God to the four church because of the guidance of the Holy Spirit to each every committee member on the committee and the loving and carminal close relationship that existed between the committee member in all of the efforts of the selection of Dr. Frank Thomas as
+At the time that the committee completed its assignment and made its final report and sought discharge we looked back, and we the committee as a whole informed the church, that never had any of us on that committee ever been so completely positive of the lord's guidance.
+We knew that this was a man called of God to serve our church because of the guidance of the Holy Spirit to each and every committee member on the committee and the loving and caring and close relationship that existed between the committee members in all of the efforts of the selection of Dr. Frank Thomas as pastor.

-As an historical event in our church, this selection process was significant and successful so that its procedures are commended for any future needs of our church.
+As historical even in our church, this selection process was significant and successful so that its procedures are commended for any future needs of our church.